lem0nSec/KBlast/README.md

 __Windows Kernel Offensive Toolset__

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 `KBlast` is a small application I built while experimenting with Windows kernel offensive security techniques.
 I started this project years ago and I add features from time to time.
-I consider this tool like a 'box' which containes Windows kernel-related security techniques that I decide to translate into code.
+I consider this tool like a 'box' containing Windows kernel-related offensive security techniques.

 ```
     __ __ ____  __           __